stelzinga/MF/Management_Framework.md

 Deliverables for legal are:
 - Legal Opinions
 - Litigation
-- Incorporation
 - Entity Structure Management

+### Legal Opinions
+In case of contractual matters Legal is asked to provide an Opinion of the impact of the contract.

+### Litigation
+Although not desirable, it is entirely possible that the Venture is subject to some form of litigation.
+Such litigation can be initiated by any Stakeholder.

+### Entity Structure Management
+The Venture is incorporated under some legal structure, and if the Venture is a large one, different legal entities may be involved.
 ________________________________________
 ## Tax
 The Business Function Tax is concerned with the assessment of tax obligations the Venture is required to comply with as part of its role in the Environment, including arm's length principles across wholly or partially owned legal entities in different countries involved in the Venture.
 One of the main functions of the Tax Department is to provide Tax Advice at all relevant Management Levels in relation to tax implications for Services offered or the broader tax obligations the Venture is under.
 This Tax Advice requires constant review with new or changed Activities delivering new or altered Services and with the Corporate Structure of the Venture evolving, as well as the exogenously evolving tax rules applicable to the Venture and its Services.
 ________________________________________
 ## Procurement
 Procurement a.k.a.
 Supply Chain Management a.k.a.
-Purchase Management is the Business Function concerned with defining which Suppliers would be best suited to provide Assets and Services and possibly even Staff (in the form of Consultants), and attracting and retaining these Suppliers, whilst controlling the Cost and Risk related to the Suppliers.
+Purchase Management is the Business Function concerned with defining which Suppliers would be best suited to provide Assets and Services and possibly even Staff (in the form of consultants), and attracting and retaining these Suppliers whilst controlling the Cost and Risk related to the Suppliers.
 The following are key parts of Procurement:

-- Supplier Onboarding and Offboarding
+- Supplier Management
 - Purchase Management

-### Supplier Onboarding and Offboarding
+### Supplier Management
 Supplier Onboarding is the process of defining the needs such that one or more Suppliers can compete for offering Services and/or Assets.
 This process can be short for simple Services/Assets, and can be much longer if the Service/Asset is more bespoke.
 Onboarding involves finding the right fit based on quality of Service/Asset, Costs, sustainability of the offering, credibility of the Supplier, etc.
+Depending on the type of Supplier there can be regulatory or legal implications.
+In most cases a legal agreement needs to be drafted which requires the help of Legal.
+During the lifetime of the Supplier, updates to existing agreements may occur for example because the scope of Services is increased.
 Offboarding is the reverse, and can include an Onboarding if the Supplier needs to be replaced.
-Depending on the type of Supplier there can be regulatory or legal implications which are part and parcel of Supplier Onboarding.

 ### Purchase Management
 Purchase Management's main focus is the actual purchase of Assets and Services and payment to Suppliers once they are onboarded.
 It also includes reporting of Costs and actual benefits obtained to Management.
-In large Ventures the Purchase Management activity can be very elaborate with dedicated Staff and Assets (like Purchase Software).
+In large Ventures the Purchase Management activity can be very elaborate with dedicated Staff and Assets like Purchase Software, and Software tracking deliveries made by Suppliers, particularly.
 ________________________________________
 ## Marketing
 Both Marketing and Communications deal with communicating to Stakeholders.
 They differ in the target groups.

-Marketing is the Business Function concerned with intentionally stimulating demand for and purchase of Goods and Services for existing or future Clients.
+Marketing is the Business Function concerned with intentionally stimulating demand for and purchase of Goods and Services produced through Operations for existing or future Clients.
 It includes defining target *Clients*, attracting them and retaining them.
 Defining Clients involves establishing the Services and/or Products the Clients desire/need as well as pricing those Services/Products and establishing how to advertise the Venture's capabilities to deliver the Services/Products in a manner optimal for the Client.
 From a Management perspective the Sales activity is part of Marketing.
 In many cases, Sales and/or Marketing are considered Activities instead of Business Functions.

 Key deliverables of Marketing are the following:
 - Product / Client